Anecoz/AneRend/README.md

 render passes execute.
 Additional bindless descriptors include a material buffer, a scene UBO, a mesh buffer amongst others.
 This way only the specific descriptors (and the pipeline) used by the render pass are bound, reducing overhead.

 Below is a list of the (current) render passes and some discussions on key parts.
+A table of average frame times is presented at the end.

+## Render passes

-## HiZ
+### HiZ
 Since the engine utilises a completely GPU-driven draw call generation, some form of culling of renderables is required.
 This pass generates the hierarchical depth mips used for occlusion culling.